 As an advance, there are two ways to do this:

-- Active-Active with floating IP without Kamalio: all nodes must be on the same local network.
+- Active-Active with floating IP without Kamailio: all nodes must be on the same local network.
 The balancer will be responsible of load balancing, and the FreeSWITCH boxes will be the responsible to do inter-switch connections (if a user in box A is calling a user in box B, they should connect).

-- Active-Active without floating IP without Kamalio: nodes must be spread around the globe.
+- Active-Active without floating IP without Kamailio: nodes must be spread around the globe.
 This balancing approach uses the smart DNS add-on I coded myself, this will be the responsible to do the balancing.
 So, this way you can warrant your endpoints connects to the fastest and closest server available.
 Anyway, the FreeSWITCH servers will need configuration in order to do inter-switch connections as well.
 You may want to read the Balancing, Clustering and High Availability for FusionPBX article to know a little more about this approach.